davestewart/alias-hq/CONTRIBUTING.md

 }
 ```

-It is a good example of converting the passed `paths` configuration into a (hypothetical) output hash:
+It is a basic example of converting the passed `paths` configuration into a (hypothetical) output hash:

 ```js
 {